Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Fully commutative elements and generalized Temperley--Lieb algebras

-Therefore an element $w$ is FC if all reduced expressions avoid all braid relations.
 The concept of heap helps to capture the notion of full commutativity.
-We briefly describe a way to define the above mentioned heap and its relations with full commutativity, for more details see for instance~\cite{BJN_FC} and the references cited there.
+We briefly describe a way to define the above mentioned heap and its relations with full commutativity; for more details see for instance~\cite{BJN_FC} and the references cited there.